-I had a request for a gluten-free quinoa quiche recently and I was happy to oblige.
+I had request for a gluten-free quinoa quiche and I made one with mushrooms and zucchini.

 I used a recipe from a cook book called “Super grains and seeds” by Amy Ruth Finegold and made some changes to it.